2023-08-15 14:25:44

 R: Like all records, it took between two and three years.
 This occupied a large part of what was called the “quarantine”, there are things that were recorded by WhatsApp and with a chinstrap.
 Three of the six songs were shared compositions, it is something that I have developed more in recent years, I get together with people who like how he composes, who will take me to a different, or very different side.

 One is made with Marcelo “Balde” Spósito, former bassist and composer of Kapanga, who currently composes for Caligaris; With Pablito Lescano, a total boss, we made “Flota” which is a reggaeton, we are very good friends, we compose very similar, but he makes another style of music, we complement each other very well.
-We did another song with Ramiro Sagasti, singer of the group from La Plata “Pérez”, which could be classified as Indie, I am a re contra fan and it was a joy to be able to compose with him and another song I did with Hugo Figueras who is a multi-instrumentalist musician, singer of children’s music, also from La Plata, with whom I was a classmate when I was studying music at the Faculty of Fine Arts and we have been friends for about thirty years.
+We did another song with Ramiro Sagasti, singer of the group from La Plata “Pérez”, which might be classified as Indie, I am a re contra fan and it was a joy to be able to compose with him and another song I did with Hugo Figueras who is a multi-instrumentalist musician, singer of children’s music, also from La Plata, with whom I was a classmate when I was studying music at the Faculty of Fine Arts and we have been friends for regarding thirty years.
 Through WhatsApp we composed “El Pacto de Ayer”, a kind of quiet, folkloric milonga, with amazing lyrics.

 I was recording it with my band, “Los Enroscados”, the rock part, also with people who came to my studio or sent me the recorded instruments by mail.
 I put everything together and mixed it with my record co-producer and engineer Alejandro Gálvez.
 He took three years.